DerwenAI/strwythura/README.md

 ```

 This brings up a Linux command line prompt `I have no name!` and the
-local subdirectory `sz_er` will be mapped to the `/tmp/data' directory
+local subdirectory `sz_er` will be mapped to the `/tmp/data` directory
 Type the following commands for batch ER into the command line prompt.

-First, set up the Senzing configuration for merging these datasets:
+Set up the Senzing configuration for merging these datasets:

 ```bash
 G2ConfigTool.py